cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/edge_feature_templates/ethernet_interface.md

-# Edge VPN Interface Ethernet Feature Template
+# VPN Interface Ethernet Feature Template

 Configure an interface name, the status of the interface, static or dynamic IPv4 and v6 addressing, DHCP helper, NAT, VRRP, shaping, QoS, ingress/egress access control list (ACL) for IPv4 and 6, policing, static Address Resolution Protocol (ARP), 802.1x, duplex, MAC address, IP maximum transmission unit (MTU), Transmission Control Protocol maximum segment size (TCP MSS), TLOC extension, and more.
 In the case of the transport VPN, configure tunnel, transport color, allowed protocols for the interface, encapsulation, preference, weight, and more.